 Lawsuit accuses State Department of creating loopholes for Israel on military aid and human rights

-WASHINGTON (AP) — The State Department has carved out loopholes for Israel that give the close American ally a pass on U.S. law that restricts aid to foreign militaries over human rights abuses, a lawsuit from a group of Palestinians in Gaza and American relatives asserts Tuesday.
+WASHINGTON (AP) — The State Department has carved out loopholes for Israel that give the close American ally a pass on U.S. law restricting aid to foreign militaries over human rights abuses, a lawsuit from a group of Palestinians in Gaza and American relatives asserted Tuesday.

 Former State Department officials and crafters of the 1997 Leahy law were among those advising and backing the lawsuit.